fcapinho/robond/README.md

 - Add a new `pick_objects_node.cpp` file to implement navigation goal node.

-This node sends two goals to ROS Navigation Stack.
-It interacts with the [`move_base` package](https://wiki.ros.org/move_base) that implements an [Action](https://wiki.ros.org/actionlib) that given a goal will try to reach it.

-And interacts with the add markers node through its servicces.
+This node sends goals to ROS Navigation Stack by interacting with the [`move_base` package](https://wiki.ros.org/move_base) that implements an [Action](https://wiki.ros.org/actionlib) that given a goal will try to reach it.
+It also interacts with the add markers node through its servicces.

 - Change `CMakeLists.txt` to include the new file.
 ```cmake